awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_R_R_L141
 S:To attain a personal association with so popular an :author is an approved social ambition.
-To loan him money or :catalog his books we consider a favor.
+To loan him money or :catalogue his books we consider a favour.
 Today his tailor, later :with a coat, loads on him a thousand pardons.
 A normal Mon- :day program allows a lazy forenoon to ocean and boat; after- :noon to various auto roads in orange season; night to play